 - Finally, press Enter and you’ll get the desired count result.

-2. Table Feature for Counting Colored Cells with Conditional Formatting in Excel
+2. Counting Colored Cells with Conditional Formatting with Excel Table

 Another useful feature in Excel is the Table feature.
 We insert tables in our datasheet to perform different kinds of tasks.
 Therefore, go along the process to know how to apply the Table feature to count colored cells with conditional formatting.